Tevingatheru/Tevin-Gathemia-Gatheru/README.md

 3. **Access the e-Portfolio**: Open your web browser and navigate to `http://localhost:8080` (or the port specified by your server) to view the e-portfolio.

 For those interested in contributing to the project or accessing the source code, please contact the project maintainer.

+## Acknowledgments

+- Special thanks to the Angular, TailwindCSS, and P5.js communities for their support and resources.
+- Inspiration and design ideas from various portfolio templates and resources.